H-Wilderspin/my-codility/README.md

 # my-codility
 Codility lesson notes that I can reference later.
-(It's always easier to compare a current problem to something you worked on before)
+(It's always easier to solve a current problem by comparing it to something you worked on before)